9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Ari

 ### **Goals for today**
-- [ ] Finish base
+- [ ] Finish Base
-- [ ] (if possible) Start building intake
+- [ ] (if possible) Start Building Intake
 - [ ] Continue Autonoumus/Skills Testing

-####
+#### Intake Base
-We put a spacer in between the bearing block and the sprocket to prevent the chain from hitting the screw heads.
+We found that the chain would hit the screw heads on the bearing block so we put a spacer in between the sprocket and the bearing block.
+This will create enough distance between the chain and the screw heads to prevent them from hitting each other.